abhaysurya2912-cloud/ECG-Signal-Processor-using-CORDIC-Algorithm-RTL-to-GDS-flow/README.md

 <img src="wave.jpeg" width="3000">

-## Pantopkins Algorithm functional verification
+## Pan-Tompkins Algorithm functional verification

 To verify the correctness of our ECG signal processing design, we use the Pan-Tompkins Algorithm.